The cost of Schumacher’s mistake is measured not only in money

 Kevin Magnussen hadn’t driven a Formula 1 car for over a year, but when he returned to the Haas team, he quickly mastered the new generation of machinery and started the season well, earning points in the first two races.

-You can’t say the same about his partner, Mick Schumacher.
+You can’t say the same regarding his partner, Mick Schumacher.
 In Bahrain, he finished 11th, but then he was prevented from performing better by a collision with Esteban Ocon at the start of the race, in which the Frenchman was clearly to blame, for which he received a fine.

 But in the Saudi Arabian Grand Prix, Mick did not start at all, because in qualifying he got into a serious accident and crashed the car – this time solely through his own fault.
 He was lucky that he himself was not injured, but the equipment was damaged so badly that Haas F1 chose not to repair it in a hurry, but to calmly prepare for the next stage in Australia.

-The point is also in the limited reserve of spare parts: if some problem arose also in the race, it could turn out that in Melbourne, Mick would simply have nothing to perform on.
+The point is also in the limited reserve of spare parts: if some problem arose also in the race, it might turn out that in Melbourne, Mick would simply have nothing to perform on.

 On the one hand, Schumacher is not considered an accident-prone racer, but last year he crashed cars on weekends in Monaco, France, Hungary and Saudi Arabia.
 It was unpleasant, the team was forced to spend money on repairing equipment, but then at least it did not claim points, and Mick was in rookie status, so some mistakes while driving a slow and inefficient car were quite understandable.